mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-dl-pipeline.md

 ```

 The next step is to create a folder within results to store all the run information.
 I simply chose to number it based on the previous runs within the folder, creating a simple structure of numbered runs.
-It is within this folder that the current project bin is zipped up and stored, prior to being exported to the deeplearning server.
+It is within this folder that the current project bin is zipped up and stored, prior to being exported to the deep learning server.
 By backing up the bin contents prior to starting the run it ensures that all
 the requirements for the run can easily be replicated.

 ```bash